Posted: Thursday, Oct 1st, 2020

 San Diego has the cutest pandas (the San Diego Zoo).
 Ventura has the cutest — and only — island foxes (back to Channel Islands National Park).

 San Diego has Sea World.
 Ventura has the Santa Barbara Channel.
-On September 17th, Island Packers — Ventura’s official whale watching concessionaire — spotted 1,900 Common Dolphins and 18 Blue Whales.
-Did we mention that the Blue Whale is the largest creature to ever inhabit the planet?
-Not that bigger is always better.
+Island Packers, Ventura’s official whale watching concessionaire, will take you there.
+Did we mention that summer brings with it the possibility of Blue Whale sightings?
+Yep, the largest creature to ever inhabit the planet.
+How large?
+A Blue Whale’s tongue is the size of an African elephant.

 San Diego has astonishing surf.
 Ventura has — yep.
 But not every surfer in the Ventura lineup is an aspiring pro willing to swap their grandmother for a wax sponsorship.
 Civility still holds plenty of sway in Ventura’s waters.